wormhole-foundation/wormhole/whitepapers/0007_governor.md

 The token configurations are in [manual_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/manual_tokens.go) and [generated_mainnet_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/generated_mainnet_tokens.go). [flow_cancel_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/flow_cancel_tokens.go) contains the list of Flow Cancel tokens but does not include price information.

-If CoinGecko was to provide an erroneously low price for a token, the Governor errs on the side of safety by using the hardcoded floor price instead.
+If CoinGecko was to provide an erroneously low price for a token, the Governor errs on the side of safety by using the hard-coded floor price instead.

 ### Visibility
 Each Guardian publishes its Governor configuration and status on the Wormhole gossip network, which anyone can subscribe to via a guardian spy ([instructions](https://github.com/wormhole-foundation/wormhole/blob/main/docs/operations.md)).
 Some Guardians also make the Governor status available through a public API, which can be visualized on the [Wormhole Dashboard](https://wormhole-foundation.github.io/wormhole-dashboard/).
 A more feature-rich [Wormhole Explorer](https://github.com/wormhole-foundation/wormhole-explorer) that will aggregate Governor status across all Guardians is work-in-progress.